 The first reason why some apartments don’t allow pets is for the safety of the animal.
 If an apartment complex has a no pet policy, it is likely because they have had issues with animals in the past.
-This could be anything from a dog getting loose and biting someone, to a cat scratching up the furniture.
+This could be anything from a dog getting and biting someone make cartoon dog drawing.
 Whatever the case may be, the property management wants to avoid any potential liability issues.

 2. Noise Levels

 Another reason why apartments may not allow pets is because of the noise level.
 Dogs bark and cats meow, and this can be disruptive to other tenants in the complex.
 In addition, animals can make a lot of messes – from chewing on things to having accidents in the unit.
 This can be a major inconvenience for both the property manager and the other tenants in the building.